 See here for more information on our CPD course.

-Research students in the Institute for the Environment can work towards an MPhil or PhD research degree, this involves an in-depth study of a specific subject area that extends the boundaries of current knowledge.
+This involves an in-depth study of a specific subject area that extends the boundaries of current knowledge.

 On completion of your research programme you will submit a thesis which is a substantial written report of the research you have carried out.
 Submission of a thesis occurs after about one to two years for an MPhil degree and after about three years for a PhD degree for a full-time student.
 Registration may also be part-time.